talc071/Channel-Allocation-Service/README.md

 bash run_tests.sh
 ```

 Either script is idempotent — re-running it just re-runs the tests.

-If the PowerShell script is blocked by execution policy, run this once for the current user:
+If PowerShell blocks the script with an execution-policy error, run this once:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```

----

-## Setup and run the API

-If you also want to start the HTTP server:
+### Backend (start the API)

 ```powershell
 py -3 -m venv .venv